LeandriB/landing_page/README.md

 * Starter Code by [Udacity](https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page)
 * [Just Markup](https://justmarkup.com/notes/2017-07-05-my-approach-on-using-id-class-and-data-attributes-in-html-css-and-javascript/) helped me to understand the use of ID, Class and data attributes.
-* How to set a link as active by solution by
+* How to set a section as active solution by
 [Udacity Knowledge](https://knowledge.udacity.com/questions/72562)
 * [Hiddevries](https://hiddedevries.nl/en/blog/2018-12-10-scroll-an-element-into-the-center-of-the-viewport) helped me to understand the scrollIntoView and how to center an element.
 * Example of how to create a button by [David Cochran on Codepen](https://codepen.io/davidcochran/pen/WbWXoa)